 It's much more stressful being a seller than a buyer.
 Buyers can simply shop around with no commitments.
 However, the seller is putting himself out there by listing his property online, signing a contract with a real estate agent, and allowing strangers to go through his home.
-The seller also knows that if they don’t sell within a certain period of time, the property goes “stale fish.”
-It’s embarrassing when you put yourself out there and get rejected (no sale).
+Understanding this dichotomy will enable you to buy property below fair market value.

 As a result of so much worry and stress, using “the end of the world” strategy can really motivate your seller to offload.
-You can start off with big picture scenarios such as discussing what would happen to the property market if the stock market has a 50%+ correction like it did in 2008 – 2009.
-Then you can go on to discuss what would happen if there was a terrorist attack.
-Finally, you can talk about natural disasters like earthquakes, flooding, and fire wiping away their property for good.
+You can start off with big picture scenarios such as discussing what would happen to the property market if the stock market has a 50%+ correction like it did during the 2008 – 2009 financial crisis.

 Your goal is to make the seller believe their house is a riskier asset than it really is.
 When I was in the process of selling my rental property, I kept thinking how lucky I was to have escaped a big earthquake during my 13 years of ownership.

 I would have sensed his fear of risk, which would in turn made me more fearful of losing him as a buyer.
 The key is to ask about the potential risk of each scenario, and not tell.
 Asking gets the seller thinking about worst case scenarios.

 Life is much simpler renting and owning fewer things.
 A simple life is the reason why I'm not in a rush to buy another physical property.
 Bad tenants, leaky roofs, endless maintenance, and ever increasing property tax are terrible things.
 A simpler life is why I'm focused on real estate crowdfunding.
 If I can earn 10% – 15% a year without any hassle, I'm all for it.